Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 These amplitudes can then be expanded out in various ways by applying trigonometric identities, the unitarity of $U$, and the assumption of CPT invariance.
 A useful generic way of writing the full probability is

 where $\delta_{\alpha\beta}$ is one if $\alpha=\beta$ and zero otherwise, and

 is an invariant pointed out by Cecilia Jarlskog \cite{Jarlskog:1985ht}, see also \cite{Krastev:1988yu}.
 Note that $J$ is independent of which $2\times2$ subset of the PMNS matrix is used to calculate it, up to an overall sign.
-The final triple sign term in eq.~\ref{eq:P general} proportional to the Jarlskog invariant $J$ is only non-zero for appearance channels ($\alpha\neq\beta$).
+The final triple sign term in eq.~\ref{eq:P general} proportional to the Jarlskog invariant $J$ is only non-zero for appearance channels ($\alpha\neq\beta$), as is evident by the definition in eq.~\ref{eq:J}.
 In addition, the sign in front of the Jarlskog invariant $J$ is positive for $\nu_e\to\nu_\mu$ and changes sign if $\alpha$ and $\beta$ are swapped, one of $\alpha$ or $\beta$ is changed to a new flavor (that is not the same as the other), or if neutrinos are changed to antineutrinos.

 These equations allow one to compute neutrino oscillation probabilities in vacuum, but do not offer any insights into the relationships between what can realistically be measured and the underlying oscillation parameters.
 The rest of this section will be devoted to understanding the behavior of the six neutrino oscillation parameters: the two mass squared differences $\Delta m^2_{21}$ and $\Delta m^2_{31}$, the three mixing angles $\theta_{12}$, $\theta_{23}$, and $\theta_{12}$, and the one complex phase $\delta$.